mProjectsCode/obsidian-shiki-plugin/docs/README.md

 ### Rendering method

+- textarea (default)
+  - Advantage:
-- textarea: Allows real-time editing and offers a Typora-like WYSIWYG experience
+    Allows real-time editing and offers a Typora-like WYSIWYG experience Support editing annotation-type highlighting
+    The new version of Obsidian's md table within block editing uses this approach.
+(However, the ob table editing does not trigger a re-rendering.)
+  - Disadvantage:
-  - In principle, textarea and pre are perfectly overlapped together, but they are prone to incomplete overlap due to the influence of themes and styles
+    In principle, textarea and pre are perfectly overlapped together, but they are prone to incomplete overlap due to the influence of themes and styles
-  - Support editing annotation-type highlighting
+- pre
+  - Disadvantage:
-- pre: Real-time editing is not allowed.
+    Real-time editing is not allowed.
 The rendering effect is more similar to the textarea method
+- editable pre
+  - Advantage:
-- editable pre: Allows real-time editing and offers a Typora-like WYSIWYG experience
-  - In principle, it is `code[contenteditable='true']`
+    Allows real-time editing and offers a Typora-like WYSIWYG experience In principle, it is `code[contenteditable='true']`
+  - Disadvantage:
-  - The cursor position needs to be handled manually in the program
-  - *No support editing annotation-type highlighting*
+    The cursor position needs to be handled manually in the program *No support editing annotation-type highlighting*
+- codemirror
+  - Disadvantage:
-- codemirror: The only supported method for V0.5.0 and earlier versions, which does not allow real-time editing
+    The only supported method for V0.5.0 and earlier versions, which does not allow real-time editing

 > [!warning]
 >